kursatyurt/enac-drones.github.io/content/contact/contact.md

   #    name: Discuss on Forum
   #    link: 'https://discourse.gohugo.io'

-  # Automatically link email and phone or display as text?
+  # # Automatically link email and phone or display as text?
-  autolink: true
+  # autolink: true

-  # Email form provider
+  # # Email form provider
-  form:
+  # form:
-    provider: netlify
+  #   provider: netlify
-    formspree:
+  #   formspree:
-      id:
+  #     id:
-    netlify:
+  #   netlify:
-      # Enable CAPTCHA challenge to reduce spam?
+  #     # Enable CAPTCHA challenge to reduce spam?
-      captcha: false
+  #     captcha: false

 design:
   columns: '1'
 ---

-If you are willing to discuss your idea with us or want to visit us to see the facilities, please contact us by filling the form
+If you are willing to discuss your idea or want to visit us to see the facilities, please contact by mail.